Lambda-W/Documentation/docs/LandmarkNavigation/FAQ & Troubleshooting.md

 <br>
 ### Is it optimised for performance?
 > Each system in the plugin has some performance related settings should it become a concern (draw distance, widget frame rate, tick update time etc...).
+>
-Although there is no limits to how many landmarks it can handle, the most costly part is the widget rendering.
-It started to be costly when rendering over 100 landmarks, which is probably way too much anyway.
-Here's how it looked:
+> Although there is no limits to how many landmarks it can handle, the most costly part is the widget rendering.
+During our test, it started to be costly when rendering over 100 very close landmarks, which is probably way too much anyway.
+> Here's how it looked:
 > ![](assets/FAQ/FAQ_Compass100.png)
+>
+> The plugin can otherwise handle well over 500 landmarks in one level even on mobile (Tested at 120fps on our LVL_LN_Benchmark on a OnePlus Nord CE 5G).